 Day 7: The next morning rewarded us with a beautiful view of Sirince valley.

-And we got introduced to the resident peacock, peahen, and the goose while having a leisurely breakfast.
+And we got introduced to the resident peacock, peahen, and the goose while having a leisurely breakfast at the hotel.
 My daughter, Kaavya couldn’t have been more delighted.

 We planned to visit Ephesus post lunch, and later we postponed that to 4 pm.
 This was a good decision.
 We reached the site around 5 pm – the sun wasn’t hot and most of the tourist buses had left.